Human Design Authority Explained

 Lunar Authority (Reflectors only)

-The lunar cycle is not arbitrary.
-As the Moon moves through all 64 gates of the Human Design mandala over the course of a month, it activates each gate in the Reflector’s open chart in sequence, allowing the Reflector to experience the decision from multiple energetic vantage points before committing.
-What looks urgent and clear on day three may look entirely different on day nineteen.
-The full cycle provides the breadth of perspective that Reflectors need and that no other type requires in quite the same way.
-The Lunar Authority in Human Design post covers how Reflectors work with this process, including what to do when decisions require a faster turnaround than a month allows.
+Yes, really.
+Here’s why it works.
+As the Moon transits through all 64 gates of the Human Design mandala over the course of a month, it temporarily activates each one in your open chart, letting you experience the decision from a wide range of energetic vantage points before you commit.
+What feels obvious on day three often looks completely different on day nineteen.
+The full cycle gives Reflectors the perspective they need, and that no other type requires in quite the same way.

 How do you find your Authority on your chart?